MathildeAguiar/docs_internship/journal.md

 ### 25/05/21:

 Meeting with Yannick.
 I showed my current version of Collection de Disques.
 We decided that I will keep working on this but with transposing the chinook database into what our final application could look like.

+---

+**TO DO THIS WEEK**

+- [ ] Use the chinook database as a reference to keep working on the collection de disques website.
+Be careful on how we could use it to do a transposition to the final website.
+- [ ] Keep working on the interface sketches.
+- [ ] "Test" my interfaces on my teacher mom to see if it would be easy to use